psylinse/stream-zendesk-lead-desc/README.md

 ![](images/zendesk-access-token-example.png)

-You will update the backend with this Zendesk OAuth Token as explained in the next section.
+Update you're `.env` file with the token you just generated.

 ### Registering and Configuring Stream

-This application uses three environment variables:

-- STREAM_API_KEY
-- STREAM_API_SECRET
-- ZENDESK_CRM_TOKEN

-You will find a file in the Backend folder, `.env.example`, that you can rename to create a `.env` file.
+Now we can configure Stream.
 To get the Stream credentials, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/)

 ![](images/stream-dashboard-button.png)